cynthiaachung/micb575-team3/README.md

 **Team 3:** Cynthia Chung, Hannah Hauch, Ellie Kim, Negar Zaghi, Nicole Howes

 # Upcoming Meeting Agenda ✨
+### April 4, 2024
+#### Agenda
+* Discuss figures for the manuscript
+#### Meeting Notes
+* Figure order in manuscript > **only difference is order of figures**
+  1. Four panels of alpha diversity (Shannon) for soil classifications separated by OM removal
+  2. Beta diversity (Bray Curtis) for soil classification (justifies grouping the soil, annotate for groups)
+  3. Three panels of alpha diversity (Shannon) for compaction (C1-C3) separated by the OM removal (mention not enough samples for C3)
+  4. Three panels of alpha diversity (Shannon) for compaction (C1-C3) separated by the three soil clusters
+  5. Three panels of differential abundance volcano plots for compaction (C1-C3)
+* Supplemental figures
+  1. Four panels Faith's PD graphs for soil classification separated by OM removal
+  2. Two taxa bar plots (one for soil type, one for compaction)
+  3. Faith's PD graphs for compaction, don't need to separate

+# Archive 🗒️
 ### March 28, 2024
 #### Agenda
 * Discuss oral exam feedback that's been given so far with Evelyn